Formation (association football): 4–2–1–3

-The somewhat unconventional 4–2–1–3 formation was developed by José Mourinho during his time at Inter Milan, including in the 2010 UEFA Champions League Final.
+The somewhat unconventional 4–2–1–3 formation was developed by José Mourinho during his time at Inter Milan.
+He used it in all the teams he coached, including in the 2010 UEFA Champions League final.
 By using captain Javier Zanetti and Esteban Cambiasso in holding midfield positions, he was able to push more players to attack.
 Wesley Sneijder filled the attacking midfield role and the front three operated as three strikers, rather than having a striker and one player on each wing.
 Using this formation, Mourinho won The Treble with Inter in only his second season in charge of the club.

 As the system becomes more developed and flexible, small groups can be identified to work together in more efficient ways by giving them more specific and different roles within the same lines, and numbers like 4–2–1–3, 4–1–2–3 and even 4–2–2–2 occur.

-Many of the current systems have three different formations in each third, defending, middle, and attacking.
+Many of the current systems have three different formations in each third, defending, middle and attacking.
 The goal is to outnumber the other team in all parts of the field but to not completely wear out all the players on the team using it before the full ninety minutes are up.
-So the one single number is confusing as it may not actually look like a 4–2–1–3 when a team is defending or trying to gain possession.
-In a positive attack it may look exactly like a 4–2–1–3.
+So, the one single number is confusing as it may not actually look like a 4–2–1–3 when a team is defending or trying to gain possession.
+In a positive attack, it may look exactly like a 4–2–1–3.